Create a Clickable Logo and Banner for Your Blog

 2. Just for fun, and/or

-3. What your is
+3. What your niche is

 All with just the use of graphics.
 It also speaks to how much effort and care you put into your blog.You want your blog to stand out from the crowd, and there is no better way to do that than creating your own banner and logo.
 It is your first line of defence for capturing the interest of viewers and keeping them around long enough to turn them into readers of your great content.
 (Uhm… your content is great by the way — right :).